 Resources: Make sure to check this guide from Bplans on how to start a successful photography business.

 Description: Good photography skills need to be appreciated before they get lost in that Instagram page.
 Any campus will have a few fellows with exceptional skills in photography and videography.
 It would be easy to make a database of students who are interested in and create a platform to sell their work to others.

-This would avoid the cases of people not paying for quality work for just being college mates or roommates.
-Such a professional platform could even be the starting point of a future award winner.
-The app could charge a fee from either party or work it on the basis of commission.
+The platform could charge a fee to either the photographer or the customer.
 On the side, it could also work hand in hand with a photography club giving more chances and connections to both sellers and buyers by offering more exposure.

 Resources: Here’s a no-code template to build such an app.

-Description: Create a platform to deliver quick eatables like sandwiches and smoothies to local businesses.
+Description: Create a platform to deliver quick eatables, like sandwiches and smoothies, made by local businesses.
 Start by targeting firms with employees in younger age groups, who often go out to grab a meal during lunch breaks.
 This is a gold mine, with food deliveries for simple items that don't break their wallet, the business would be exponential.
 With options to schedule deliveries made earlier to arrive at lunchtime, this could actually be a problem solver for the firms.